pedrogh/python-test-automation-exercise/README.md

 ### Scenario 2
 If your machine does not have a version of chromedriver installed but has at least python 3.x

-## Install (and run) a Dockerized version of chromedriver
+#### Install (and run) a Dockerized version of chromedriver

 `docker run -it -p 4444:4444 -p 0:5900 -v /dev/shm:/dev/shm selenium/standalone-chrome-debug`

-## Install and configure VNC viewer
+#### Install and configure VNC viewer
 Download from [realvnc](https://www.realvnc.com/en/connect/download/viewer/).
 Install the application on your machine.

 **Note**

-If on a Mac you might need to give permissions to the app in Preferences/Security & Privacy/
+If you are on a Mac you might need to give permissions to the app in Preferences/Security & Privacy

 ![Security & Privacy](./readme_images/security_and_privacy.png)

-## Run the chromedriver Docker container
+#### Run the chromedriver Docker container
 The chromedriver container should already be running on your machine.
 See step above titled "Install (and run) a Dockerized version of chromedriver"